waggle-sensor/sensors/v4.1/README.md

 ** For detailed information about transmission packet and subpacket, see "Interface and Data Format Specification for sensors" in
 "waggle-sensor/sensors/v4.1/sensor-documentation" **

-When the coresnese borad are powered on, the firmware configures, initializes, and enables all sensors implemented on met/light/chemsense boards, and alpha sensor and waits data collection request sent from coresense plugin.
+When the coresnese borad is powered on, the firmware configures, initializes, and enables all sensors implemented on met/light/chemsense boards, and alpha sensor and waits data collection request sent from coresense plugin.
+As the firmware uses Waggle protocol v5 to send and receive packets, coresense plugin should also use the same protocol version.
+Coresense Plugin 4.1 (in plugin_manager repository) is the plugin that can interact with the firmware.
 The plugin generates request packet using "sensor_table.conf" in /wagglerw/waggle in nodecontroller.
 Configuration reading from chemsense and alpha sensor do not follow waggle and coresense packet.
 The sensor table follows json format, and examples are given below:

 #### Example sensor table
 ```